philwhiles/frettler/README.md

-# Frettler - A Java 11 musical scale and chord generator with guitar fretboard and chord rendering
+# Frettler - A CLI for generating musical scales and chords with guitar fretboard and chord rendering

 ## Building
 The application is built using maven, but you don't need to have maven pre-installed - you can build an executable jar with the following